Walking the Cotswold Way

 Walkers of long distance trails generally find that it is most satisfying to do the walk in one go, spending the nights either in B&Bs or even camping to get to know the area.
 The Cotswold Way is no exception, but careful planning is required as places to stay are limited on some sections.
 If you are looking for a place to stay which is an easy day’s walk from Bath, then we recommend Hill Farm , or if you are around Painswick why not try St Annes B&B, both are business members of the CWA.

 The National Trail website has a few suggested itineraries for those who do not have the time to walk the whole trail.
 Some of these are organised by walking companies.
-We recommend Embark Walking Holidays, Cotswold Walks, Hike & Bikes, Contours Holidays and Mickledore who are all business members of the CWA
+We recommend Embark Walking Holidays, Cotswold Walks, Walkers’ Britain, Contours Holidays and Mickledore who are all business members of the CWA

 Those considering walking the trail in bite sized segments might be interested in the “Cotswold Way in Stages” prepared by Harvey Mattinson, a Cotswold Way Patrol Warden.
 This breaks the Cotswold Way down into sixteen 6-7 mile sections based on available parking .